 Sometimes, it’s a bit trickier.
 Maybe someone feels ‘damaged’ because a bid wasn’t alerted.
 Or because someone has inadvertently given away ‘unauthorised information’.
 Or declarer’s claimed the rest of the tricks and has forgotten an outstanding trump.
 Again, the director has the skills, experience – and authority – to resolve the problem, restore equity and smooth ruffled feathers.

 Note the key phrase: the laws are not designed to ‘punish’ players for ‘doing something wrong’, but to get the hand going again and restore equity.
 That way, the ‘innocent’ parties get their issue dealt without feeling hard done by, and those that made the mistake can accept that things have been put right – and you may even have learned something useful in the process!

 A couple of other important points here:

-With Gentle Duplicate, I’d add another circumstance, expressly for less experienced players: if you’re feeling confused about something – maybe if you’re being told something that doesn’t seem to make sense – the director will be only too happy to sort it out for you.
+For less experienced players, I’d add another circumstance: if you’re feeling confused about something – maybe if you’re being told something that doesn’t seem to make sense – the director will be only too happy to sort it out for you.

 How to call the director

 I know.
 It seems simple enough, doesn’t it?
 But I can recall occasions when a player’s slammed his cards down on the table without warning and bellowed ‘DirecTAH!’
 Talk about intimidating.
 Anyone calling me in that manner would be getting a yellow card.
-No GD player would dream of summoning Rita or John in such a way, I know, but here are some simple guidelines:
+You wouldn't dream of summoning the director in such a way, I know, but here are some simple guidelines: